Tori Tsui

-Tori Tsui is a Hong Kong climate justice activist, author, model and spokesperson who resides in England.
+Tori Tsui (born 25 October 1994) is a New Zealand-born climate activist, author, artist and model based in England.
+She is known for her advocacy on climate justice, mental health and youth participation in environmental movements.

+Tsui has campaigned against fossil fuel expansion and has represented youth activists at United Nations climate conferences.
+In 2023, she published her first book, It's Not Just You, in which she discusses the relationship between mental health and climate change.

 Early life and education

-Tsui was born in Auckland, New Zealand and grew up in Hong Kong.
-She initially pursued medicine at the University of Oxford before switching to Natural Sciences.
-She then graduated in 2015 with a Master of Research in Ecology, Evolution and Conservation at Imperial College London with the intention of completing a PhD.
-Tsui deferred her PhD before withdrawing altogether and moved to Bristol to work in the natural history documentary industry.
-During this time, Tsui was scouted to be a presenter but formally left wildlife filmmaking after working on BBC Springwatch.
+Tsui was born in Auckland, New Zealand and was raised in Hong Kong.
+She initially pursued medicine at the University of Oxford before switching to natural sciences.
+She graduated in 2015 with a master of research in ecology, evolution and conservation from Imperial College London with the intention of completing a PhD.

+After deferring further studies, she moved to Bristol to work in the natural history documentary industry.
+During this time, Tsui was scouted to be a presenter, but left wildlife filmmaking after working on BBC Two's Springwatch.